 EBEC has a developed chain of contest; a EBEC pyramidal structure.
 It consists of three levels; each level of pyramid refers to relevant rounds that are being held throughout the year:

-- Local Round of EBEC is the first round which includes students and organisers from all universities that take part in the project.
-All EBEC rounds are organised by Local BEST Groups (LBG).
+- Local Round of EBEC is the first round which includes students and organizers from all universities that take part in the project.
+All EBEC rounds are organized by Local BEST Groups (LBG).
 While EBEC is becoming more and more popular among LBGs, the amount of participation to the competition chain is increasing by every passing year.
-When it comes to EBEC 2014 edition, the project is expected to involve 86 Local BEST Groups in 32 European countries.
+When it comes to EBEC 2017 edition, the project is expected to involve 88 Local BEST Groups in 32 European countries.

-- Last but not least, EBEC Final event is organised every year after the second level of competitions as the peak gathering for the finalists that are confident in teamwork, creativity and innovative approach to problems in society or industry.
+- Finally, EBEC Final event is organized every year after the second level of competitions as the peak gathering for the finalists that are confident in teamwork, creativity and innovative approach to problems in society or industry.